 - 2. Paring

-The body has to be shaped into a human figure, with curves around the chest, for example.
+Using a knife, the body is shaped into a human figure, with curves around the chest, for example.

-Wood wool is wrapped in paper to form a conical shape to make each arm.
-Wood wool is made of finely shaved and dried cedar, cypress and/or pine.
+Wood wool is wrapped in paper to form a conical shape to make the arms.
+Wood wool is made of finely shaved and dried cedar, cypress or pine.
 The arms and wires are put through the straw body.
-Knees and feet on the circular seat also have to be made and attached.
+Legs and feet are also made and attached.

 - 4. Dressing

-The head has to be attached to the doll firmly.
-Another important thing is the line of vision.
-Roughly divided, there are two lines of vision for a doll.
-One is the line of vision that gazes straight ahead and the other is the line of vision that looks down slightly.
-The latter line of vision can meet the eyes of a person sitting down and looking at the doll from below.
-The lines of vision have to be decided not only for Odairi-sama and Ohina-sama but also for San-nin Kanjo and Gonin-Bayashi, in accordance with their roles.
+The head is attached to the doll firmly.
+Another important thing is the direction in which the doll is looking.
+Roughly divided, there are two types.
+One is where the doll looks straight ahead and the other is where the doll looks slightly down so that they can meet the eyes of a person looking at the doll from below as they sit.
+The direction where the doll is looking has to be decided not only for the main couple dolls, but also for the three court ladies and five musicians, in accordance with their roles.

 - 7. Finish

 Finally, the accessories for the dolls are prepared.
 The male doll has a crown, a thin and transparent wing-like bow at the back of the crown called ei, a container for hair called koji, and a hair accessory to fix the hair to the crown called kogai.
 He also has a shaku, which is a mace with the requirements of the ceremony written on it, a cermonial sword called kazatachi and a sword belt called hirao.
 The female doll has a hair accessory called saishi to fix her osuberakashi, which is a hair style for noble woman, a hairband called hitai-gushi, and a ceremonial folding fan on which the courtroom etiquette was written called hiogi.
 When all the small props are attached, the Suruga Hina Doll is completed.